funOCLUST: Clustering Functional Data with Outliers: Simulation Study

-The funOCLUST approach is run, choosing a cubic B-spline basis with 8 equally-spaced interior knots, yielding 12 basis functions.
-The upper bound $F$ is set to 50.
-For tkmeans, the same basis is chosen and the resulting coefficients are clustered according to a trimmed $k$-means algorithm, using the \texttt{tclust} package \citep{fritz12} for {\sf R} and preset number of points to trim as 25.
-The funHDDC and {T-funHDDC} algorithms are run with the {\sf R} packages \texttt{funHDDC} \citep{schmutz21} and \texttt{TFunHDDC} \citep{anton23}, respectively, choosing a cubic B-spline basis with 25 basis functions. {FIF} is run with its Python implementation, available on GitHub \citep{staerman21}, with 100 trees using the cosine dictionary, the classical $L_2$ scalar product, and sample size 64 per tree.
+In each run, a cubic B-spline basis is chosen with the number of knots selected by LOOCV to minimize the mean squared error.
+This basis is then used for all methods apart from fOutl, which does not require it.
+The funOCLUST approach is run with chosen upper bound $F$ of 150, representing 50\% of the curves.
+For tkmeans, the basis coefficients are clustered according to a trimmed $k$-means algorithm, using the \texttt{tclust} package \citep{fritz12} for {\sf R}.
+To choose the trimming percentage, the \texttt{ctlcurves} function is used, and $\alpha$ is chosen where the second derivative of the objective function is minimized.
+The funHDDC and {T-funHDDC} algorithms are run with the {\sf R} packages \texttt{funHDDC} \citep{schmutz21} and \texttt{TFunHDDC} \citep{anton23}, respectively, each with 20 random $k$-means starts, all models, and with the Catell-scree threshold in \{0.05, 0.1, 0.2, 0.6\}.
+The BIC selects the optimal model.
+The mocca algorithm is run with the \texttt{fdaMocca} package, setting the number of knots consistent with the previous algorithms.
 The fOutl method is implemented with the \texttt{fOutl} function in the \texttt{mrfDepth} package \citep{mrfDepth}, using adjusted outlyingness with Stahel-Donoho outlyingness \citep{stahel81, donoho82} as the distance option.